Skip to Content

 American Beaver

 Beavers are nocturnal and renowned for their building skills.
-They build dams to either slow water or use it as lodging in which they house themselves.
+They build dams to either slow water or use it as lodgings which they house themselves.

 Florida Bonneted Bat